TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/Composer/Index.rst

 To create a new TYPO3 project use the TYPO3 Base Distribution::

-	# Download the Base Distribution, the latest "stable" release (9.5)
+	# Download the Base Distribution, the latest "sprint" release (10)
 	composer create-project typo3/cms-base-distribution YourNewProjectFolder

 .. note::